Ethical and Responsible Corporate Behaviour

 We will continue to focus on building a diverse and inclusive workplace and maintaining our focus on gender balance remains a key aspect of this.

-Even though our results don’t show a marked improvement, from 2017 we’ve taken some significant steps towards improving our gender balance within the organisation as well as working towards becoming a more inclusive organisation overall.
+We’ve taken some significant steps towards improving our gender balance within the organisation and continue to work towards becoming a more inclusive organisation overall.

 Closing the gender pay gap remains a long term, generational issue faced across society as a whole – not just Computacenter.
 We will continue to use the insights our results give us to drive forward our progress and help us shape our future actions to reduce our gap.